|Delivery||New license file for go2MONITOR|

-This option provides the necessary tasking functions for automatic monitoring.
+This option provides user-configurable, task-based, automatic signal search with fine-tuning of analysis and results depth.
 Signals are detected, classified, demodulated and decoded automatically.
 A wizard is provided to define missions and tasks.
 The results are stored in a database for further evaluation.
 An advanced ResultViewer shows a tabular or graphical representation of the stored data.

 - Full automatic job based monitoring (decoding, classification, recording)

 - Easy overview over decoded, classified or recorded signals